 When school is dismissed early, we will notify parents and an adult must pick up your student and check them out in the office.
 Students will not be released to walk home.
-If your child is in Kindergarten you will need to pick up your child at the West Campus (Kindergarten building).
-Please check out with the classroom teacher.

 SCHOOL/CLASS PARTIES AND HOLIDAY CUSTOMS

 Without the approval of the principal, no teacher or classroom will be permitted to plan a special party during the school year other than: student's birthday parties (last 15 minutes of school day), Halloween, Christmas, Valentine's Day (30 minutes).
 Classroom teachers must be present during any class party.